Rethinking Parameter Sharing for LLM Fine-Tuning with Multiple LoRAs

 \subsection{Practical Implementation}

-For the results in Section~\ref{sec:similarity}–\ref{sec:dynamics}, we fine-tune the LLaMA2-7B model on data sampled from the Dolly-15K dataset for 3 epochs.
+For the results in Section~\ref{subsec:similarity}–\ref{subsec:dynamics}, we fine-tune LLaMA2-7B and Qwen2-7B for 3 epochs.
 The training uses a learning rate of 3e-4, batch size 32, and gradient accumulation step 2.
 We follow the alpaca\_short template \citep{alpaca} to construct the instruction data.
 LoRA is applied to the $q_\text{proj}$ modules with rank $r=8$.

-For the analysis of lazy learning in multi-task fine-tuning (Section~\ref{sec:sharing_A_vs_B}), we fine-tune the LLaMA3-8B model on the commonsense reasoning 15K dataset \citep{hu2023llm} for 3 epochs, using a learning rate of 3e-4, batch size 4, and gradient accumulation step 4.
+For the analysis of lazy learning in multi-task fine-tuning (Section~\ref{subsec:sharing_A_vs_B}), we fine-tune the LLaMA3-8B model on the commonsense reasoning 15K dataset \citep{hu2023llm} for 3 epochs, using a learning rate of 3e-4, batch size 4, and gradient accumulation step 4.
 LoRA is applied to the $q_\text{proj}$ modules with rank $r=8$.
 The sharing-$A$ structure uses 3 $A$ matrices, and the sharing-$B$ structure uses 3 $B$ matrices.

-For the analysis of knowledge transfer in federated fine-tuning (Section~\ref{sec:sharing_A_vs_B}), we fine-tune the LLaMA2-7B model on the federated NLP dataset \citep{long2024dual} for 10 communication rounds, with 10 local epochs per client.
+For the analysis of knowledge transfer in federated fine-tuning (Section~\ref{subsec:sharing_A_vs_B}), we fine-tune the LLaMA2-7B model on the federated NLP dataset \citep{long2024dual} for 10 communication rounds, with 10 local epochs per client.
 The learning rate is 5e-4, the batch size is 32, and the gradient accumulation step is 2.
 In the homogeneous setting, all clients use rank 8.
 In the heterogeneous setting, the ranks are set to $\{64,64,32,32,16,16,8,8\}$.
 The methods are applied to $q_\text{proj}$ and $v_\text{proj}$ modules.
 All experiments are conducted on RTX A6000 GPU.